 For example, the Sandringham project was a deceased estate so I offered to clean out the home, make donations and sell furniture on Facebook Marketplace.
 That might be a service you need or maybe I can help you with something else!

-Again, all of this is free as part of my consultation & proposal.
+Again, all of this is part of my consultation & proposal.
 We may choose to work together or decide it’s not a good fit and you can take my recommendations.

 Conclusion